 Procter & Gamble (PG) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from PG as it approaches its next earnings report date.
-This is expected to be July 30, 2020.
+Investors will be hoping for strength from PG as it approaches its next earnings release, which is expected to be July 30, 2020.
 In that report, analysts expect PG to post earnings of $1 per share.
 This would mark a year-over-year decline of 9.09%.
-Our most recent consensus estimate is calling for quarterly revenue of $16.77 billion, down 1.9% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $16.84 billion, down 1.5% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for PG.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.17% higher.
-PG currently has a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.13% higher.
+PG is currently sporting a Zacks Rank of #2 (Buy).

-Investors should also note PG's current valuation metrics, including its Forward P/E ratio of 23.93.
-This represents a discount compared to its industry's average Forward P/E of 24.47.
+In terms of valuation, PG is currently trading at a Forward P/E ratio of 23.96.
+For comparison, its industry has an average Forward P/E of 24.85, which means PG is trading at a discount to the group.

-It is also worth noting that PG currently has a PEG ratio of 3.32.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Soap and Cleaning Materials stocks are, on average, holding a PEG ratio of 4.2 based on yesterday's closing prices.
+Investors should also note that PG has a PEG ratio of 3.33 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Soap and Cleaning Materials stocks are, on average, holding a PEG ratio of 4.12 based on yesterday's closing prices.

 Click to get this free report